rsdoiel/antenna/journalism.md

 ---

-## Lunar New Year festival brings much needed joy to Pasadena
+## Lunar New Year festival brings joy to Pasadena

 date: 2025-02-03, from: The Daily Trojan (USC Student Newspaper)

 <p>The Pacific Asia Museum asked attendees to donate art supplies for students affected by the Eaton fire.</p>
-<p>The post <a href="https://dailytrojan.com/2025/02/03/lunar-new-year-festival-brings-much-needed-joy-to-pasadena/">Lunar New Year festival brings much needed joy to Pasadena</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2025/02/03/lunar-new-year-festival-brings-much-needed-joy-to-pasadena/">Lunar New Year festival brings joy to Pasadena</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <br>